What is a Discoid Meniscus?

 What are the Symptoms of a Discoid Meniscus?

-In some instances, as the child grows older, the click increases and may cause recurrent locking, where they are unable to straighten or bend their knee fully.
+In some instances, as the child grows older, the click increases and may cause recurrent locking, where they cannot straighten or bend their knee fully.
 This lock will commonly also manifest as pain in the knee.

 What Tests Confirm a Discoid Meniscus?